 - “But I paid $372 for the extra insurance.
 Why did you charge another $879 to my credit card for dent repair?” – the answer is that the extra insurance (CDW, LDW etc.) has a $1,000 deductible so you pay up front and then you pay again if the vehicle is damaged.
 If you don’t want to pay the $879 dent repair bill you have to buy the extra-extra insurance (Zero Liability or Full Coverage) on top of the extra insurance

 - “How could a half inch scratch cost $1,114 to repair?
 I’m not paying for that” – sorry, you are paying for that.
 There’s very little an individual can do to prove that the cost of damage repairs has been inflated.

 - “What do you mean you’re charging me $769 for a cracked windshield?
 I paid for the extra-extra full coverage insurance.” – sorry, the windshield (and usually tires) are only covered under the extra-extra-extra windshield and tire insurance.

 There are some things that no policy covers

-Driving on the beach or through rivers, drunk driving or driving while committing a crime are a few examples of things that will void all insurance coverage.
+Driving on the beach or through rivers, drunk driving or driving while committing a crime are a few examples of things that will void all insurance coverage including credit card.
 See the fine print on the policy for details

 Fording the Río Agujitas about three km from where the road south of Drake dead ends into Playa San Josecito.
 The suspension bridge is part of the coast trail that is the only way to get around the region on land in the rainy season.